 Ed has been a resident of Central Florida since 1990 and attended Rock Lake Middle School and is a proud graduate of Lake Brantley High School.
-Ed believes in giving back to the community and has done so as public school teacher and as an elected member of Seminole Soil & Water Conservation District (SSWCD).
-He believes in conserving Florida’s resources not only so future generations may enjoy Florida’s natural gifts but because they are key to the three main parts of Florida’s economy: real estate, agriculture, and tourism.
+Ed believes in giving back to the community and does so through volunteer work, as public school teacher, and as an elected member of Seminole Soil & Water Conservation District (SSWCD).
+Ed believes in conserving Florida’s resources not only so future generations may enjoy Florida’s natural gifts but because they are key to the three main parts of Florida’s economy: real estate, agriculture, and tourism.
 By doing so, we guarantee that Florida stays the amazing state that it is.